Cantido/vehiclehud/README.md

 Building
 --------
-This project is built using `make`:
+This project is built using GNU Autotools.
+To build from this repository:

+    $ ./autogen.sh
+    $ ./configure
+    $ make
-    make all
+    $ sudo make install

-This will yield an executable called `vehiclehud`, or `vehiclehud.exe` if compiled with Cygwin.
+This will yield an executable named `vehiclehud`

 Using Vehiclehud
 ------------------